syriuslab/drupal_CI/README.md

-# drupal_CI
-This the Dockefile of our CI project.
+# Our first file is the Dockefile of our CI project.